Antibiotics are used to treat or prevent some types of bacterial infection. They work by killing bacteria or stopping them from growing.

 Some people get thrush (candida) of the mouth or vagina after taking antibiotics.

 This is because antibiotics can kill your body’s ‘good’ bacteria, along with the 'bad' bacteria.
-Our good bacteria normally stop thrush, a fungal infection, from happening.
+Our good bacteria normally stop fungal infections like thrush from happening.

 Talk to your GP or pharmacist if your mouth or vagina gets sore or has a white coating while you are on antibiotics.